 An Assessee or the Assessing Officer or other people, who has the right to appeal, cross objection, or application before the Court u / s.
 253 of the Income Tax Act 1961 or the relevant provisions of other Acts of Direct Taxes, the same can apply via the e-Filing Portal.

 No, it is not. e-Filing is an Enabling system.
 Until now, the physical appeal is mandatory even after e-Filing.
-After the e-Filing of appeal, paper documents must be submitted within 30 days, failing which the e-filing ends and the Validity of acknowledgment will expire.
+The appellant must submit paper documents within 30 days after e-Filing the appeal to maintain validity.
+Failure to do so will invalidate the e-Filing, and the acknowledgment will expire automatically.